Vocabulary: Looking for a Job

 CV (curriculum vitae) / Enclose a CV

-CV (lat. curriculum vitae) is your short work biography or document to give details about your education, previous employment, skills you have, etc. When applying for a job you need to enclose a CV altogether with the application form.
+CV (lat.: curriculum vitae) is your short work biography or document to give details about your education, previous employment, skills you have, etc. When applying for a job, you need to include your CV with the application form.

 - When applying for a job, you need to enclose a CV in your email or a letter.